mozilla/foresight/landscape/mixed_reality.md

 <br>Advances in 3D Audio could drastically change the realism with which we experience Mixed and Virtual Reality.
 * [Uturn](www.uturnvr.com)
 <br>Uturn is a cinematic virtual reality (CVR) film that a Stanford study in 2018 found to increase viewer’s sense of individual responsibility for advancing gender equality.

+## Have ideas about the future of mixed reality, our research questions, or any of the above?
+Reach out to us!